joshgh/message-board-ip/README.md

 * app should allow a user to view a list of questions asked
 * app should allow a user to post an answer to a question
 * app should allow a user to edit a question

+## Additional Specifications for Week 2

+* app should create a timestamp for questions and answers
+* app should let users up or downvote answers
+* app should let users keep a login name throughout their session
+* app should indicate how many answers a question has
+* app should sort answers by rating

 ## Support and contact details